All the MCU actors who voice their characters in Marvel's What If…? — and every recast role

 Carina: Leading the mutiny against the Collector is his abused and undervalued servant Carina.
 Ophelia Lovibond originated the role in Guardians of the Galaxy, and she's back to voice the animated version.

-Kraglin: Sean Gunn voices the Ravager he plays in live action.
-You really think he'd let someone else do this easy part of a Marvel project after all the exhausting motion capture work he's done in the MCU?
+Kraglin: Sean Gunn voices the Ravager he plays in live-action.
+Do you really think he'd let someone else do this easy part of a Marvel project after all the exhausting motion capture work he's done in the MCU?
 This guy has put in the time — let him enjoy this rewarding experience!

 Taserface: Chris Sullivan reprises his Guardians of the Galaxy role because he's like, this isn't us, it's me.

 Howard the Duck: After this character's blink-and-you'll-miss-it MCU scene, Seth Green voices the boozy billed captive once again.
-He's still part of the Collector's museum in animation, but now he gets a more substantial role as he helps direct T'Challa to where he needs to go.
+He's still part of the Collector's museum in animation, but now he gets a more substantial role in multiple episodes.

 Proxima Midnight: After playing this ruthless member of the Black Order with chilling grace in the movies, Carrie Coon is back to play Proxima Midnight in animation.
 But now instead of working for Thanos, she works for the Collector.